JadedCtrl/sfeed_mastodon/README.md

 # sfeed_mastodon

+Mastodon-based front-end for the sfeed feed-reader.
 Mirror Atom/RSS feeds to Mastodon (& friends) simply and UNIX-ly.

+![A screenshot of a post to a Pleroma server.
+It is a post made by sfeed_mastodon, and contains an article title (“Kajtoj ne nur gajigas la ĉielon”), a URL (https://uea.facila.org/artikoloj/legaĵoj/kajtoj-ne-nur-gajigas-la-ĉielon-r394/), and a quoted excerpt from the URL (“Kajtoj estas ŝat-okupo kaj sporto en okcidentaj landoj, kaj ili estas eĉ pli gravaj en Azio.
+Tie ili estas tradiciaj, tre popularaj, kaj povas esti tre belaj artaĵoj.
+Cetere ili delonge utilas al sporto, veter-scienco, fotado kaj militad[…]”).](res/screenshot.png)

 sfeed_mastodon takes output from the lovely feed-aggregator [sfeed](https://codemadness.org/sfeed-simple-feed-parser.html) and posts it to the fediverse.